Ease Your Mind and Calm Your Nerves

 Dental anxiety is a common reason many people avoid visiting the dentist.
-At Panneton Dental Group, we don’t want you to neglect your oral health due to fear or anxiety.
-That’s why we offer sedation dentistry to help calm patients’ nerves when undergoing dental work.
+At Panneton Dental Group, we don’t want you to neglect your oral health due to dental fear or anxiety.
+That’s why our Omaha and La Vista, NE, dentists offer sedation dentistry to help calm patients’ nerves when undergoing dental work.

-If you feel sedation dentistry can help you during dental appointments, ask Dr. Panneton about our options and he’ll recommend the best solution for you.
+If you feel sedation dentistry can help you during your dental appointment, ask Dr. Mark Panneton about our options, and he’ll recommend the best solution for you.
+Call our Omaha dental office at (402) 934-5200 or our La Vista office at (402) 537-4620 to learn more!

 Sedation dentistry is used to ensure patients won’t feel pain during their treatment as well as calm any nerves or anxiety they’re experiencing.
 At Panneton Dental Group, we offer three forms of dental sedation for your convenience.